Republicans demand probe into Padilla's $35M grant to Biden-linked firm, claim 'misuse' of taxpayer funds

 “Given Mr. Padilla is rumored to be appointed to Senator Kamala Harris’ seat, the Inspector General must immediately investigate and report findings to Congress before he is entrusted with upholding the integrity of all federal elections and safeguarding taxpayer dollars,” he said.

-Padilla’s office did not immediately respond to Fox News’ request for comment.
+Neither Padilla’s office nor SKD Knickerbocker immediately responded to Fox News’ request for comment.

 California Gov. Gavin Newsom is expected to appoint someone to Harris' Senate seat before Inauguration Day, and Padilla has emerged as a frontrunner.